 All International students on a student visa must be enrolled in the CRICOS course for which they have received a Confirmation of Enrolment (CoE).

 The Department of Immigration and Border Protection (DIBP) requires that it be notified of any changes in course duration or course amendments.
 Any reductions or extensions in the time of study will require a new Confirmation of Enrolment (CoE) to reflect the changes in duration.
-Refer to the TAFE South Australia International Duration of study policy.
+Refer to the TAFE South Australia International duration of study.

 International students must study full time.

 Students must attend every unit/class as listed in their time table and determined by their lecturer.
-Should the student not maintain at least 80% attendance, they will be reported to both the Department of Immigration and Border Protection (DIBP) who issued their student visa and the Department of Education, Employment and Workplace Relations (DEEWR).
+Should the student not maintain at least 80% attendance, they will be reported to both the Department of Immigration and Border Protection (DIBP) who issued their student visa and the Department of Education & Training (DET).
 The reporting to DIBP may lead to a loss of their student visa and they may be asked to leave Australia once the visa is cancelled.
-Refer to the TAFE South Australia attendance requirements policy.
+Refer to the TAFE South Australia attendance requirements.

 Students must ensure that they maintain satisfactory progress in the course/s they are enrolled in.
-Unsatisfactory academic progress over two consecutive study periods will be reported to both DIBP and DEEWR.
+Students deemed ‘at risk’ of unsatisfactory academic progress will be placed on an intervention strategy and, if continued unsatisfactory progress may be reported to both DIBP and DET.
 The reporting to DIBP may lead to a loss of their student visa and they may be asked to leave Australia once the visa is cancelled.
-Refer to the TAFE South Australia course progress policy.
+Refer to the TAFE South Australia course progress.

 Study modes and assessment methods